insure logo

 Average cost of car insurance by coverage levels in Illinois

 Liability only insurance protects a third party’s property damage and personal injuries in the event of an accident.
 In the case of a collision, having only liability coverage on your auto insurance would not cover your injuries or personal property damage since you are the driver responsible for the accident.
-If your coverage limit is 50/100/50 Liability only, the average cost per year in Illinois is $530.
+If your coverage limit is 50/100/50 Liability only, the average annual cost in Illinois is $530.

 Coverage limitsAverage annual cost